 Another of my close friends runs sustainable travel programs for students, volunteers, and families.

 These trips are off the beaten track.

-Although there is a lot of planning involved, there is also a lot of uncertainty when you travel like this.
+Although a lot of planning is involved, there is also a lot of uncertainty when you travel like this.

 You are not working with modern systems of travel and economy.

 It’s more primitive than what we are used to depending on.

 This means you have to be adaptable to weather, terrain, and cultural changes.